 skip to Main Content

 Do you have a plan in place for the future care of a loved one with special needs?
-It is vital to have a plan established, like a special needs trust or guardianship, to make sure that your loved one is taken care of if you are no longer able to do so in Missouri.
+It’s vital to establish a plan that includes legal strategies like a special needs trust or guardianship, to make sure that your loved one in Missouri or Arkansas is taken care of if you are no longer able to do so.

-It would help if you created a Supplemental Needs Trust, sometimes called a Special Needs Trust, as an asset-protection strategy in Joplin, Springfield, or surrounding Missouri areas.
+It would help if you created a supplemental needs trust, sometimes called a special needs trust, as an asset-protection strategy in Joplin or Springfield, Missouri, as well as areas surrounding Bentonville, Arkansas.
 Establishing a plan with a special needs planning attorney can ensure that government-benefit eligibility, including Supplemental Security Income (SSI), Social Security, and Medicaid, are preserved while at the same time allowing your child’s inheritance to be used to improve their quality of life and meet other supplemental needs.
-The Law Office of Christopher W. Dumm in Joplin and Springfield, MO, can assist you in implementing a plan now or adding to your current estate planning documents as a precautionary measure.
+The Law Firm of Christopher W. Dumm in Joplin and Springfield, MO, and Bentonville, AR has a special needs planning lawyer to assist you in implementing a plan now or adding to your current estate planning documents as a precautionary measure.

-Appointing Guardianship for Special Needs in Joplin, Springfield, and Surrounding Areas
+Appointing Guardianship for Special Needs in Joplin and Springfield, MO, Bentonville, Arkansas and Surrounding Areas

-In the state of Missouri, a guardian can be anyone over the age of 18, regardless of any limitations or disabilities.
-This appointed person has the legal right to make decisions on behalf of your special needs loved one.
-A special needs trust can determine a guardianship to control the trust and assist your special needs family member in Missouri.
-The guardian can oversee managing the assets of the individual, assist with medical treatment decisions, or assist with asset and medical decisions.
+In the states of Missouri and Arkansas, a guardian can be anyone over the age of 18, regardless of any limitations or disabilities.
+This appointed person has the legal right to make decisions on behalf of your loved one with special needs.
+A special needs trust can determine a guardian to control the trust and assist your family member with special needs in Missouri or Arkansas.
+The guardian can oversee the management of the individual’s assets, assist with medical treatment decisions, or help with financial and medical decisions.
+Our Arkansas law firm and Joplin, MO, and Springfield, MO law firms understand the legal nuances in both states.

-The Law Firm of Christopher W. Dumm is here to help you and your loved ones understand Estate Planning, Elder Law, Asset Protection, Probate, Medicaid Planning, Tax Planning, and Business Planning.
-We welcome you to contact our Joplin and Springfield, Missouri offices to learn more about how we can help meet your special needs planning goals.
+The Law Firm of Christopher W. Dumm helps you and your loved ones understand estate planning, asset protection, probate and estate administration, elder law, Medicaid planning, special needs planning, tax planning, and business planning.
+We welcome you to contact our Joplin and Springfield, Missouri offices, as well as our Bentonville, AR office to learn more about how we can help you with special needs planning.

 Back To Top